peterkevans/peterkevans/README.md

-# Peter K Evans
+# Welcome

-Welcome, please note that I store the majority of my projects in [GitLab](https://gitlab.com/peterkevans)
+Please note that I store the majority of my projects in [GitLab](https://gitlab.com/peterkevans)